Students share: My favorite class

 We asked some SPU students to share their favorite classes (so far) and why.
 Read their responses below!

 “My favorite class so far has been my biology field experience class!
 For this class, we will go to Blakely Island in Washington’s San Juan Islands, studying plant life and ecology at SPU’s field station there.
-I am so grateful for the opportunity to use our work in the classroom at an actual research facility.” — Alicia Termini, junior, elementary education major
+I am so grateful for the opportunity to use our work in the classroom at an actual research facility.” — Alicia Termini, senior, elementary education major

 “Psychopharmacology with Dr. Baker has by far been my favorite class I’ve taken at SPU.
 The class pushed me to think further about each class of drugs and opened my eyes up to the downfalls of pharmaceutical companies.
 I was genuinely sad when the class ended, but I was so thankful to have walked away with such an immense amount of knowledge and new outlook.
 I highly recommend everyone take the class!” — Aysha Caoili, junior, nursing major